manuela-cepeda/haistack-challenge/README.md

 18. Provide clear instructions on how to run the project, including any required dependencies and setup steps.

------- Also, some nice-to-have items that would add some extra to the challenge ------
+# Nice-to-have items that would add some extra to the challenge

 Code Organization: Maintain a clean and organized project structure with a clear separation of concerns, grouping related components and files together.